Western Australia Tours for Solo Travelers

 Western Australia unfolds from Derby's Boab Prison Tree to Lake Argyle's infinity pool.
 Exclusive safari camps offer private tents for peaceful nights.
 Like-minded travelers unite for walks through Windjana Gorge and cultural visits to Mowanjum Art Centre.

-Duration 14 days Destinations Broome, Tunnel Creek National Park, Mitchell River National Park, Drysdale River National Park, El Questro, Lake Argyle, Purnululu National Park, Fitzroy Crossing Age Range 12 to 99 year olds Group Size Max Group Size 20 Group Type Group Room Type Singles, Shared Operator Intrepid Travel From
+Duration 14 days Destinations Broome, Tunnel Creek National Park, Mitchell River National Park, Drysdale River National Park, El Questro, Lake Argyle, Purnululu National Park, Fitzroy Crossing Age Range Ages 12+ Group Size Max Group Size 20 Group Type Group Room Type Singles, Shared Operator Intrepid Travel From

 What people love about touring Western Australia solo